godfreydoo/soapbox/README.md

 # Soapbox
-- Social media aggregation application allowing the user to view post and analytics data from various social media platforms.
-Current functionality includes YouTube and Twitter.
-- Users can switch between social media outlets and view their home timeline (Twitter) or view their currently uploaded videos (YouTube).
+Social media aggregation application allowing the user to view post and analytics data from various social media platforms.
+Current functionality includes YouTube and Twitter social media platforms.
+Users can switch between social media outlets and view their home timeline (Twitter) or view their currently uploaded videos (YouTube).

-- Metrics and analytics for Twitter and YouTube can be seen below:
+Metrics and analytics for Twitter and YouTube can be seen below:

 - Twitter
   - Average number of retweets/likes per hashtag usage